Dog Training Tips

 How to start the education of your puppy?

 We advise you to start with simple exercises so as not to risk putting your puppy in a situation of failure.
-Note that if a puppy has difficulty performing an exercise, always praise it before stopping for the session to end on a positive note and on a success and not a failure.
+Note that if a puppy has difficulty performing an exercise, always praise it before stopping for the session to end on a positive note and a success and not a failure.

 Attention, the duration of the sessions must not exceed 10 minutes.
 Just like children in humans, the time of concentration is not high, so you have to adapt to the puppy’s pace.
 Always think that education should be synonymous with pleasure for him, if you exhaust your puppy he will equate the education sessions with something unpleasant for him.